 Sleep is crucial for proper growth and development in children.
-If your child has difficulty getting or staying asleep, the expert team of board-certified pediatricians at Newport Children’s Medical Group, with locations in Newport Beach, Irvine, Costa Mesa, Huntington Beach, and Laguna Beach, California, have solutions.
+If your child has difficulty getting or staying asleep, the expert team of board-certified pediatricians at Newport Children’s Medical Group, with locations in Newport Beach, Irvine, Costa Mesa, and Laguna Beach, California, have solutions.
 They offer advanced treatments to help your child get the quality sleep they need.
 Schedule a sleep disorder consultation over the phone to learn more.

 Sleep disorders, which may occur in 25-30% of babies and children, can make getting enough quality sleep difficult or impossible.